Louisg909/flashcards/information_doc.md

 ```
 We can then rearrange the equation to get $x=\frac{1}{m}\left(\ln\left(P(x)\right)-c\right)$, and $P(x)$ can be substituted with the value of $0.05$, where the equation will give an estimate of x.
 This value can then be put through the original equation to see how close it is.
 If it is within the boundaries of $\pm 0.01$, we will keep it as the value.
 If not, I will continue on with the method by

-To efficiently find the value of 0.05, I could use the Newton-Raphson method.
+For now, I think this is more than good enough - later on down the line, I might find that, to efficiently find the value of 0.05, I should use the Newton-Raphson method.
 To do this, I would need to use the derivative of the stack's retention function:
 ```math
 P'\left(x\right)=-\frac{1}{N}\sum_{n=0}^{N}\left(\frac{1}{kh_{n}}e^{-\frac{x+t_{n}}{kh_{n}}}\right)
 ```